 Our Shoreline Gallery is located at the top of Ray Bay.
-Here you have the opportunity to closely observe, interact with and even gently touch bottom-dwelling sharks.
-Guests will also have the opportunity to try their luck at petting a stingray!
-With four different species, there are lots of chances to reach in and connect with these amazing creatures.
-Don’t be shy!
-Stingrays are docile creatures, only stinging in self-defense.
+Guests will have the opportunity to closely observe, interact with and even gently touch four species of stingrays!

 Cownose rays form schools of as many as 10,000 to migrate.
 It is thought that they use water temperature and the orientation of the sun to help guide them.
 Using their frontal lobes (named after a cow’s nose), they sift through the ocean floor looking for tasty clams, snails, crabs and other invertebrates.